 Step 2.
 Right-click the target disk - HDD or SSD and select "Initialize to MBR" or "Initialize to GPT".
 Click "Execute Task" and "Apply" to save the changes.

 0:00-0:18 Initialize to MBR; 0:19-0:44 Initialize to GPT;

 Solution 5.
 Check for Physical Bad Sectors or Replace the Disk

-Too many bad sectors can make the disk unable to read and write correctly and show the wrong capacity.
+Too many bad sectors can make the disk unable to read and write correctly and show the wrong capacity in Windows.
 Thus, you should check and repair partition errors to rectify the problem.
-If the situation is terrible, and your hard disk has too many physical bad sectors, you have to consider replacing the new file after backing up data.
+If the situation is terrible, and your hard disk has too many physical bad sectors, you have to consider replacing the new file after backing up the data.

 External Hard Drive Showing Wrong Capacity FAQs

 With these useful tips, you can solve your wrong capacity problem easily and quickly.
-If you have other related questions about hard drive only shows half capacity or other wrong capacities, you can read the following questions and answers.
+If you have other related questions about hard drives only showing half capacity in Windows or other wrong capacities, you can read the following questions and answers.

 Why do hard drives show the wrong capacity in Windows?